debrouwere/jobs/README.md

 [![Build Status](https://travis-ci.org/debrouwere/jobs.svg?branch=master)](https://travis-ci.org/debrouwere/jobs)

-Jobs is a full-featured scheduler. **Warning:** not quite ready for prime time, don't use this.
+Jobs is a full-featured scheduler. **Status:** in beta.
+It's stable but not feature-complete and the API might still change.

 Features: